The JWST UNCOVER Treasury survey: Ultradeep NIRSpec and NIRCam ObserVations before the Epoch of Reionization: Survey Design

 The NIRCam mosaic is designed to maximize the number of detected $z{>}10$ galaxies.
 This was done by forward-modeling the theoretical luminosity functions of \citet{mason:15} and from the \texttt{DELPHI} model \citep{dayal:14, dayal:22} using the CATS v4.1 lens model of A2744 \citep{jauzac:15} to predict the number of $6{<}z{<}16$ galaxies to our detection limit.
 The number of $z{>}10$ galaxies is maximized by a 4-pointing gap-filled NIRCam mosaic.
 Our expected $5\sigma$ depths of ${\sim}$30 AB (given ${\sim}4$ hours of exposure in F200W and ${\sim}6$ hours in F115W, \JWST ETC 2.0, see Table \ref{tbl:exposures}) correspond to $M_{UV}{=}\minus 14.0$ at $z{=}6{-}7$ with ${<}3$ magnitudes of lensing \citep[where models are considered more robust, e.g.,][]{livermore:17,Atek:18,bouwens:21}.
 The dominant uncertainty in expected numbers is the difference between theoretical models, which can differ by factors of $>10$ at $z>10$ \citep[e.g.][]{Oesch:18,finkelstein:22b}, with a smaller contribution from cosmic variance ranging from $10\%-40\%$ at $z=7-10$ \citep[e.g.][]{Ucci:2021}.
 These depths compare favorably to those achieved in our final mosaic (see Table \ref{tbl:exposures}).

 NIRCam pre-imaging is taken with a 4-point mosaic and an 8 pointing INTRAMODULEX dither pattern for 3.7-6 hours, using six broadband filters (F115W, F150W, F200W, F277W, F356W, and F444W).
-A medium band filter F410M is added, to improve diagnostics of emission lines and improve photometric redshifts and stellar masses of high-z galaxies \citep{Kauffmann:20,roberts-borsani:21,labbe:22}.
-Exposure times and approximate imaging depths are listed in Table \ref{tbl:exposures} and filter curves are shown in Figure \ref{fig:filters}.
+A medium band filter F410M is added, to improve diagnostics of emission lines and improve photometric redshifts and stellar masses of high-z galaxies \citep{Kauffmann:20,roberts-borsani:21,labbe:22}. {We note that the same extended mosaic was followed up with JWST/NIRCam imaging as part of programs JWST-GO-4111 (PI Suess) and JWST-GO-3516 (PIs Matthee and Naidu), which added bluer broadband filters (F070W and F090W) and all remaining medium band filters.} Exposure times and approximate imaging depths are listed in Table \ref{tbl:exposures} and filter curves are shown in Figure \ref{fig:filters}.
 In that Figure, we show representative SEDs generated using \texttt{Bagpipes} \citep{carnall:18} with the NIRCam primary filters.
 We show delayed tau models ($\log M_{\star}/M_{\odot}=9.2$) in the top four panels (100 Myr-old in purple for the earliest galaxies, and 300 Myr-old in blue for the $z\sim6-8$, $A_V=3$ dusty galaxies in orange, and 500-Myr-old quiescent galaxies in red).
 NIRISS parallel imaging includes only F115W, F150W, F200W, F356W, and F444W broad bands.
 This field lacks some filters with respect to the NIRCam primary imaging as NIRISS lacks NIRCam's dichroic.
 The NIRISS parallel imaging fortuitously overlaps with 42-orbit $29 \mathrm{AB}$ F814W Hubble Frontier Field A2744 ACS parallel field, obviating the need for additional optical data.
 The first NIRCam/ NIRISS imaging data were collected on November 2, 4, 7, and 15, 2022.
 The final visit was a repeat observation of visit 1:1, which initially failed guide star acquisition (on October 31, 2022).
 The new visit 3:1 was observed at a slightly different angle ($\mathrm{V3PA}=45.00$ degrees relative to $\mathrm{V3PA}=41.3588$ degrees for the other 3 visits) and higher background level to facilitate rapid rescheduling.
 This results in a slightly askew mosaic footprint, but image depths and footprint are minimally impacted by this change.